abkumar9677/github-pages-with-jekyll/_posts/2020-12-29-my-first-blog-post.md

+title: "Practicing"
+date: 2020-12-29
-So,This is my first typo to checkout many things.
+"So,This is my first typo to checkout many things."